 When we have trouble processing trauma effectively, we can experience a lot of difficulty in our lives.
-Nervousness or anger can appear seemingly out of no-where.
-Relapses occur.
-Relationships suffer.
-Life gets hard.
+The disturbances can last a lifetime.

-On a deep level, traumatic experiences cause us to fear for our physical safety and well-being – even when we’re safe.
-We do not often recognize when we’re having a trauma response, trying to minimize our experience or unsure of how to explain it to others.
+Traumatic experiences can cause us to fear intensely for our physical safety and well-being – even when the threat is gone and we’re safe.
+We do not often recognize when we’re having a trauma response – maybe we’ve learned to minimize our experience or we’re unsure of how to explain it to others.

 I’d love to give you some power back today.

 We can never control what life will hand us, but we CAN control our response with practice.
 So, in addition to the support you’ll seek, here are some steps you can try on your own to deal with trauma as it happens: